JaGoLi/libreboot-repo/www/donate.md

   boot sector on a hard drive. i386-coreboot grub can't do that, and this is the configuration used in Libreboot and Retroboot at present).

+Libreboot hasn't had a stable release since 2016.
+Since that date, work has been done on a new build system (the *Paper build system*) which adds many new features but is not yet complete.
+I, Leah Rowe, decided to fork Libreboot's old build system and I've made huge improvements to *that* in order to create Retroboot.
+I will soon create Retroboot-libre, based on Retroboot, which will be very similar to Libreboot.
+I've been authorized (by Andrew and Swiftgeek) to do a new Libreboot release based on this work, as a stop-gap to give users updated coreboot/GRUB versions and so on, and a few new machines added to the build system that can now be supported in Libreboot; this will *not* replace the work done on the Paper build system.
+Retroboot's build system is named `rbmk` (short for Retroboot Make) based on `lbmk` (Libreboot Make) and is much easier to work on than the Paper build system, enabling quicker releases schedules.

+ETA for lbmk-based Libreboot release: late March 2021 to mid April 2021.
+More boards will be added, and existing ones will be updated to use the latest versions of coreboot, GRUB and whatever other software is required.